 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Solutions to renovate and restore "dead lands"
+Solutions for rehabilitating and restoring "dead lands"

 Báo Tuyên QuangBáo Tuyên Quang14/09/2025

-A craft village is a pollution hotspot
+A traditional craft village is a pollution hotspot.

-Lead recycling activities in Chi Dao commune, Van Lam district, Hung Yen (now Lac Dao commune, Hung Yen province).
+Lead recycling activities in Chi Dao commune, Van Lam district, Hung Yen province (now Lac Dao commune, Hung Yen province).

-Lead recycling activities in Chi Dao commune, Van Lam district, Hung Yen (now Lac Dao commune, Hung Yen province).
+Lead recycling activities in Chi Dao commune, Van Lam district, Hung Yen province (now Lac Dao commune, Hung Yen province).

-Find a way to save the land…
+Finding a way to save the land…

-In order to help the locality improve the serious soil pollution situation, within the framework of the "Project integrating climate change resilience and environmental protection to develop green cities" of the Department of Environment, experts have piloted the remediation and restoration of polluted soil environment here.
+In order to help the locality improve the serious soil pollution situation, within the framework of the "Integrating Climate Change Resilience and Environmental Protection for the Development of Green Cities" project of the Department of Environment, experts have conducted a pilot project to rehabilitate and restore the polluted soil environment here.

-The area of land contaminated with heavy metals was renovated and restored by the Project on integrating climate change resilience and environmental protection in green urban development.
+Areas contaminated with heavy metals are being rehabilitated and restored as part of the project integrating climate change resilience and environmental protection into green urban development.

-The area of land contaminated with heavy metals was renovated and restored by the Project on integrating climate change resilience and environmental protection in green urban development.
+Areas contaminated with heavy metals are being rehabilitated and restored as part of the project integrating climate change resilience and environmental protection into green urban development.

 Source: https://baotuyenquang.com.vn/xa-hoi/202509/giai-phap-cai-tao-hoi-phuc-nhung-vung-dat-chet-e534002/